MicrosoftDocs/microsoft-salescopilot-docs/articles/eap-faq.md

 You now have access to the latest Copilot for Sales capabilities at no additional cost.
 The new Copilot for Sales SKU includes Copilot for Microsoft 365 and the sales specific functionality.
 This is packaged together as a single license and fully integrated to show a powerful combined experience.

-We have issued a unique code for your organization to redeem Copilot for Sales within 60 days and the code expires on May 15, 2024.
-Today, all Early Access Program (EAP) customers have access to use Copilot for Sales for up to 300 users for six months from when the code is activated.
+We'll issue a unique code for your organization to redeem Copilot for Sales before the code expires on May 17, 2024.
+With this code, all Early Access Program (EAP) customers have access to 300 trial licenses of Copilot for Sales for six months from when the code is redeemed.
 If you decide not to use this code, you will continue to see limited capabilities of Sales Copilot for the remainder of their pilot term.
 Microsoft strongly recommends upgrading to the new Copilot for Sales SKU to experience the full set of sales capabilities.

 ## Why am I getting access?